ovidiopr/SeaBreeze/README.md

 # SeaBreeze API

-\tableofcontents

 ## Overview

 SeaBreeze is a minimalistic, multi-platform (Windows, Linux, MacOS) device driver for Ocean Optics spectrometers, designed specifically for embedded applications needing to run in resource-constrained hardware environments.
-SeaBreeze provides a fully working and tested <b>REFERENCE IMPLEMENTATION</b> of the Ocean Optics USB interface, demonstrating how Ocean Optics spectrometers can be commanded and controlled from C/C++.
+SeaBreeze provides a fully working and tested **REFERENCE IMPLEMENTATION** of the Ocean Optics USB interface, demonstrating how Ocean Optics spectrometers can be commanded and controlled from C/C++.
 It is provided with full C/C++ source code so that customers can customize and extend it to support exactly those features and